Feemoyo/lista-tarefas/README.md

 - Mark tasks as complete or incomplete
 - Edit task details such as title and description
 - Delete tasks that are no longer needed
-- Filter tasks based on their completion status

 ## Installation
 1. Clone the repository: `git clone https://github.com/todo-list.git`